 It was a shock to hear a 14-year-old schoolgirl announce to us she was “into kink”.
 We were in front of 20 other young people in a talk about the potential risks around internet porn.
 That was already three years ago.
 ‘Breath play’ or ‘air play’ is potentially lethal.
-The porn industry and its pundits have rebranded non-fatal strangulation so it sounds safe and fun.
+The porn industry and its pundits have rebranded non-fatal strangulation as “play” so it sounds safe and fun.
+It isn’t.
+Police have informed us that sexual strangulation is one of the fastest growing areas of crime today.
+See below about new research that indicates the range of injuries that can be sustained by this activity.
+It is clear that pornography use is a contributory factor in making such sexual behaviour seem normal.

 Sadly, in cases like Grace Millane, “breath play” can go too far.
 Grace was a British backpacker in New Zealand.
 A young guy she’d just met online fatally strangled her in a sexual assault.
 She is far from the exception.
 It’s the cool, edgy sexual sport for youth today.